Health Services Research

 The study will use mixed methods, combining data collected through interviews, documentary analysis, routinely available datasets and original quantitative surveys.
 Documentary analysis and stakeholder interviews will be used to identify networks of care and evaluate implementation of a systems-based model of provision.
 Cross-network quantitative comparison will be conducted using established indicators of process (e.g. Emergency Department activity), patient experience (through telephone surveys) and outcome (e.g. case fatality ratios).

-This four year programme of research is being undertaken in collaboration with a number of co-applicants; Dr Steve Thomas at the Centre for Health Policy and Management, Trinity College Dublin; Professor Susan Smith in the Department of General Practice at the Royal College of Surgeons Ireland; Professor Ronan O' Sullivan, consultant in emergency medicine and Director of the Paediatric Emergency Research Unit at the National Children's Research Centre; Dr Orla Healy, public health specialist with the HSE South; and Dr Sheena McHugh and Dr Tony Fitzgerald here in the Department of Epidemiology and Public Health, University College Cork (UCC).
+This four year programme of research is being undertaken in collaboration with a number of co-applicants; Dr Steve Thomas at the Centre for Health Policy and Management, Trinity College Dublin; Professor Susan Smith in the Department of General Practice at the Royal College of Surgeons Ireland; Professor Ronan O' Sullivan, consultant in emergency medicine and Director of the Paediatric Emergency Research Unit at the National Children's Research Centre; Dr Orla Healy, public health specialist with the HSE South; and Dr Sheena McHugh and Dr Tony Fitzgerald here in the School of Public Health, University College Cork (UCC).
 A number of national and international collaborators are involved in the research including the School of Health and Related Research (ScHARR) at the University of Sheffield; College of Medicine and Health in UCC; Health Information Systems Research Centre (HISRC) in UCC and National Directorate for Quality and Patient Safety in the HSE.

 For future information, please see the SIREN website